JonNData/JonNData.github.io/_posts/2020-07-30-Naive-Bayes-From-Scratch.md

 * Bernoulli distribution is binary, did X occur or not?
 * Multinomial distribution is discrete, often the frequency or count of X.
 * Gaussian distribution is also known as the normal distribution for continuous variable, could be a measurement like 88.2mL

+I will use the multinomial distribution because I am interested in the number of times a word appears in a category instead of just whether it appears or not.

 What's the `Naive` part of Naive Bayes?
 The naivete in this regard comes from assuming that all probabilities are independent.
 In the email example this means that the probability of finding the word "Timeshare"